nhduong/intro_deep/README.md

 2. Sign in with you personal Google account
 3. Menu `File` > `New Python 3 notebook`
 4. Menu `Runtime` > `Change runtime type` > `Hardware acceleration` > `GPU` > `Save`
 (Note that python source codes will be saved in your Google Drive, and a work shift lasts for 12 hours)
+5. Let's get started with [this Jupyter Notebook](https://github.com/nhduong/intro_deep/blob/master/examples/colab_getting_started.ipynb) (how to use GPU, execute Linux commands, install Python packages, and read data from Google Drive)

 ## ![#1589F0](https://placehold.it/15/1589F0/000000?text=+) Environment Setup 3 (with CPUs)
 1. Download and install [Anaconda 4.2.0 with Python 3.5](https://repo.continuum.io/archive/Anaconda3-4.2.0-Windows-x86_64.exe)